4450th Tactical Group: Tonopah Test Range Airport

-Group personnel worked four days per week and would be flown to Tonopah either on Monday or Tuesday morning using Key Airlines contractor-provided Boeing 727 and later 737 passenger jets from Nellis AFB.
+Group personnel worked four days per week and would be flown to Tonopah either on Monday or Tuesday morning using Key Airlines contractor-provided Boeing 727 and later Boeing 737 passenger jets from Nellis AFB.
 On Thursday or Friday afternoons, the reverse would take place, leaving only essential personnel at Tonopah over the weekend.
 At Nellis, the passenger jets sitting at the flight line became a common sight.
 If the base personnel knew—and many of them did—that the contractor aircraft were there to ferry most of the 2,500 inhabitants of Tonopah to work, they didn't talk about it.
 It was part of what became known as the "Night Hawk spirit", the devotion to a secret worth keeping.
 It pervaded Tonopah and its sister base at Nellis, where thousands of family members knew not to ask where their loved ones went for four days each week.
 Due to the sensitive nature of being assigned to the 4450th, there were few transfers out of the unit once personnel were assigned.
 Airmen and Officers went through a thorough security investigation, far more than what airmen went through for "normal" assignments.
 OERs and APRs were reviewed, background investigations were conducted, and before an assignment was approved to the unit, each member's personnel and security file were reviewed and approved by the 4450th's commanding officer.
 Personnel signed security oaths, and in the case of a separation or transfer out of the unit, a through de-briefing was conducted to remind the personnel of the sensitive nature of the work they did and not to discuss any element of their assignment.